trust-mfn-berlin/animals-as-objects/vault/story.bobby-tracking-body-parts2.md

 [^1]: According to the necropsy report, the ape, who died on the afternoon of 1 August 1935, had already been taken to the refrigeration room of the Westend Pathological Institute three hours after his death.
 The necropsy began the next day.

 [^2]: The taxidermy of the animal was created by Berlin taxidermists Karl Kaestner (1895-1983) and Gerhard Schröder (1896-1945) in the same year.
 They used a new technique they developed.
 It involved partially replenishing sparsely haired body parts with paraffin wax.
 This allowed preservation of fine structures in face and hands and prevented shrinking during the drying process.
 The water contained in the cells is substituted by solid substances such as paraffin wax or polyethylene glycol.
-Information taken from: https://www.museumfuernaturkunde.berlin/en/museum/exhibitions/masterpieces-taxidermy (17.12.2021).
+Information taken from: _Museum für Naturkunde Berlin_. https://www.museumfuernaturkunde.berlin/en/museum/exhibitions/masterpieces-taxidermy (17.12.2021).

 [^3]: When his limbs were removed and where his hand might have gone remain unanswered questions.